Smlep/SpacingChecker/README.md

 ```

 *language* can be either a shortname (see ```./check.sh -l```) or a language file.
-Languages files are in the *languages/* directory.
+Language files are in the *languages/* directory.

 *file* is the file to check.